ash16888/ha-yc-backup/yc-s3-backup/DOCS.md

 ### Option: `local_backups_to_keep` (optional, Default: 3)
 How many backups you want to keep locally?
 If you want to disable automatic local cleanup, set `delete_local_backups` to false.

+## Additional check with cloud function
+To make sure that the backup is really loaded in S3, we will create a cloud function that will check the bucket for new uploaded files for the last 24 hours, if not, send an alert to telegram.
+See the cloud function documentation for details.

 ## Support

 Usage of the addon requires knowledge of Yandex Cloud S3.
 Under the hood it uses the aws cli version 1, specifically the `aws s3 sync` command.
+A

 ## Thanks
 This addon is fork  from https://github.com/thomasfr/hass-addons